Nike Boys Lacrosse Camp at University of San Diego

 - Camp Type: Overnight, Extended Day (commuter)

-- Check-In: ALL CAMPERS: Check-in takes place at the entrance of the parking lot leading to Valley Field between 2:00-3:00pm.
-At 3:00pm all campers and staff will walk together to Manchester Field for staff introductions and first session of lacrosse.
+- Check-In: ALL CAMPERS: Check-in takes place at the entrance of the parking lot leading to Manchester Village between 2:00-3:00pm.
+At 3:00pm all campers and staff will walk together to Manchester Field for staff introductions and the first session of lacrosse.

 - Check-out: Check-out takes place from 12:00pm-1:00pm at the field after a brief closing ceremony.